 What is an SSSS search like?

-Tip: Some have reported having success “cutting” the line by showing a TSA agent that you’ve got to go through an SSSS check.
+Tip: Some have reported having success “cutting” the long security line by showing a TSA agent that you’ve got to go through an SSSS check.

-Once you hand over your boarding pass and ID, a TSA agent will likely call for someone (or even a small team of TSA agents) to initiate your search.
+Once you show your boarding pass and ID, a TSA agent will likely call for someone (or even a small team of TSA agents) to initiate your search.

 Sometimes there is nobody currently available and you might have to wait several minutes for your search (especially if they are trying to find someone of the same gender), so if you’re cutting things close this can actually be a big problem.

-The search can vary but generally you can expect a few things.
-First, you might be subjected to multiple scanners/x-rays and even asked to go through them more than once.
+The search experience can vary but generally you can expect a few things.

-Tip: If you’re traveling with a partner, it’s a good idea to take the bag with fewer items/electronics to make thing easier.
+Tip: If you’re traveling with a partner, it’s a good idea for the SSSS passenger to take the bag with fewer items/electronics to make thing easier.
 We have one designated carry-on filled with electronics and hand that off if needed.

 How long does the SSSS search take?